 Check out Amreet's blog

-A level: AAB - applicants with no natural science subject at A level are normally expected to have a grade B in two science subjects/double science at GCSE.
+A level: AAB plus grade B / 6 in GCSE Mathematics.
+Applicants with no natural science subject at A level are normally expected to have a grade B / 6 in two science subjects/double science at GCSE.

-Intenational Baccalaureate: 36 - a natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered.
+International Baccalaureate: 36 plus 5 in Higher Level Mathematics or 6 in Standard Level Mathematics.
+A natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered.

 Contextual data and differential offers: Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).